KelvinTegelaar/AutotaskAPI/README.md

 To get only child 7 in company id 1234

-    Get-AutotaskAPIResource -Resource CompanyAlertsChild -ID 29683578 -childid 7
+    Get-AutotaskAPIResource -Resource CompanyAlertsChild -ID 29683578 -ChildID 7 Get-AutotaskAPIResource -Resource CompanyAlertsChild -ID 29683578 -childid 7

 It's also possible to use this module to combine stuff, for example to create a Microsoft Team for each open project:

     Import-Module MicrosoftTeams
     Connect-MicrosoftTeams